DEV-learn-co-students/bash-path-activity-compliance-test/README.md

 Copy the first path in your list, and run `ls DIRECTORY_NAME | grep 'ruby'`.
 For example, I will run `ls /Users/amandachang/.rvm/gems/ruby-2.2.0-preview1/bin | grep 'ruby'`.

 Repeat the process with each path in the list until you find Ruby!
 My ruby was in `/Users/amandachang/.rvm/rubies/ruby-2.2.0-preview1/bin`.
 Now run `which ruby`.
 The output should match the directory path that you found manually.

+## Resources

+(BASH and the One True Path)[http://blog.seldomatt.com/blog/2012/10/08/bash-and-the-one-true-path/]